elastisys/compliantkubernetes-apps/helmfile.d/README.md

 >
 > Set `disableValidationOnInstall` for releases that install custom resources that is not predefined in the environment.

+### Where to put manifests

+Helm releases may sometimes not be the best method to apply resources, especially for a create-once-update-never lifecycle.
+To facilitate this it is possible to use scripts under `hooks/` as hooks within releases.

+These can trigger on certain events such as `presync` or `postsync` which is before or after every install or upgrade.

 ### Where to put values

-Release values templates are stored under `values/` which uses a similar templating as `helm` however `helmfile` has stricter rules and will fail templating when values are missing.
+Helm release values templates are stored under `values/` which uses a similar templating as `helm` however `helmfile` has stricter rules and will fail templating when values are missing.
 Perform values validation within the values templates with descriptive error messages as the trace `helmfile` gives may not be easy to parse.

 Values templates can be split up into multiple files that are merged during templating.